alielmorsy/Amara/CompiledStructure.md

 ## The current big issue which I have no solution for it

-I have no ducking way how to implement contexts.
-Contexts were pretty much the black magic in Context which every.
+I have no ducking idea how to implement contexts.
+Contexts have always been the black magic of the framework.

 ## Limitations and how to solve it: